Diary | Tuesday, 1st June 1976

-The following is taken straight out of my diary:
+The following extracts are taken straight out of my diary:

 That day cost me 42p in bus fares, 6p on coffee, 75p for the gig and £1.12 on beer.
 I must have only had three pints, which was a bit low for me in those days!